-Since being launched in late 2012, the Placement Program has assisted more than 150 retired racing Thoroughbreds and has expanded from managing five horses at a time to a string ranging from 18 to 20.
+Since it’s introduction, the CARMA Placement Program has assisted more than 200 retired racing Thoroughbreds and has expanded from the management of five horses at a time to over 20.